 La Placinte is a Romanian restaurant that serves local dishes.
 Normally I stay away from chain restaurants but our Airbnb host recommended this one for its home-style dishes and really good prices.
 He was right.
 Just don’t ask for tap water.
 It’s “impossible”.

-I didn’t spend nearly enough time in Bucharest and it’s at the top of my list of places I plan to return to.
-If you’ve ever been to Romania, I would love to hear your suggestions for things to eat, see or do!
+I didn’t spend nearly enough time in Bucharest but it’s at the top of my list of places I plan to return to.
+If you’ve ever been to Romania, I would love to hear your suggestions for things to eat, see or do.